rcandidosilva/swapi_py/README.md

 ## Testing

-PyHipster generates unit and functional test cases for the default user and authority entities at project generation.
+There are unit and functional test cases for the default user and authority entities at project generation.
 To run the tests, issue the following command

 ```bash
 $> poetry run pytest